mthvedt/qarth/README.md

 Requestors support many (or all! depending on implementation) of the options that :clj-http supports.
 They return Ring-style response maps.
-(As is usual in web APIs, make sure to fully read and/or close the response body.)
+(As is usual in Java, remember to always close your streams at the end.)

 ### Using multiple services